Pueblos Galicia What to visit

 When to visit Castro Caldelas?

-Despite being a very small pueblo, Castro Caldelas has 3 important festivities: Fachos Festival (January 19), the Virgen de los Remedios Festival (September 6-10) and the Ponte Louco festival (in August).
+Despite being a very small pueblo, Castro Caldelas has 3 important festivals: Fachos Festival (January 19), the Virgen de los Remedios Festival (September 6-10) and the Ponte Louco festival (in August).

 Accommodation in Castro Caldelas

-• Hotel Casa de Caldelas: a rather loving and familiar accommodation.
-The hotel has just a few rooms and is made out of stone, but is very comfortable.
-Located right in the historic centre of Castro Caldelas, the rate also includes breakfast, which is served in the café opposite the hotel
+• Hotel Casa de Caldelas: a rather familiar accommodation.
+The hotel has just a few rooms and is made out of stone, but it is very comfortable.
+Located right in the historic center of Castro Caldelas, breakfast is included, which is served in the café opposite the hotel

 Pueblos Galicia What to visit Monforte de Lemos